A Survey of Protocol Fuzzing: Executor

 \textbf{Execution Reset.} After each iteration of execution, it is necessary to reset the PUT to a specified state and wait for the next iteration of fuzzing.
 This is because each testcase may affect both the internal execution states of the PUT (\textit{e.g.}, global variables) or influence the execution environment (\textit{e.g.}, file system, databases).
 Execution without reset makes the PUT behave more non-deterministicly, making it harder to reproduce the bugs.
 For example, when fuzzing an FTP server, a testcase may cause a file to be created under the shared folder.
 If the shared folder is not reset, the FTP server will report an error if the following testcase tries to create a file with the same name, which means that the same testcase results in different behavior of PUT.

-The reset of execution includes three key steps, which are \textit{reset time selection}, \textit{execution state reset} and \textit{execution environment reset}.
-First of all, the executor needs to judge whether the current iteration is over (\textit{1. reset time selection}) before execution reset.
-After confirming that the current iteration of execution has finished, the executor needs to separately reset the runtime state of PUT (\textit{2. execution state reset}) and its impact on the external execution environment such as the file system and database (\textit{3. execution environment reset}).
-Below we summarize the progress of existing works in these three key steps separately.
+Based on the analysis of the reset of execution methods of existing work, the process mainly involves three key sub-phases, which are \textit{1. reset time selection}, \textit{2. execution state reset} and \textit{3. execution environment reset}.
+Firstly, the executor assesses whether the current iteration has been concluded during the \textit{reset time selection} phase.
+This determination precedes any actions taken to reset the execution.
+Once it is confirmed that the current execution cycle is complete, the process continues with the \textit{execution state reset} and \textit{execution environment reset}, which reset the runtime state of the PUT and the associated external execution environments, respectively.
+Below we summarize the progress of existing works in these three key phases separately.